Make your own Tower Defense Game with PyGame

 Keeping track of the position of things – and calculating the next position of something, such as a flying bullet – is easily solved with a liberal use of Python’s itertools library and generators.

-Master a part of Python that gets short thrift from most developers, as they’re harder to reason about than normal for-loops.
+Master a part of Python that gets short thrift from most developers, as generators use lazy evaluation to only calculate the next thing you need.

 Drawing and manipulating graphics